Ciriak/cyriaquedotdev/public/work/about.md

 I've had my years of PHP and legacy stuff but i don't really want to deal with that anymore, at least not as my main tech.

-Since a few years, a decided to specialized myself into Front-end development, wich is basically the "visual" part of development.
+Since a few years, i decided to specialize myself into Front-end development, wich is basically the "visual" part of development.

-<small>"Small" list of tools i use :) : </small>
+<small>"Small" list of tools i use :) </small>

 ### My current stack